iamdhrutipatel/BreasTest/README.md

 3. Artifical Neural Network

 ## Explanation of the Project
-- First, I've trained my model with artifical neural network to predict the if it is benign diagnosis or malignant diagnosis.
+- First, I've trained my model with artifical neural network to predict, if it is a benign diagnosis or malignant diagnosis.
 In that learned so many things like how to deal with missing values or categorical values, etc.

 - Second, I've trained the model with logstic regression and random forest algorithms.
 Also, have done randomized search to find the best parameters to train the model.